Ann Rest: Assassination attempt

 On June 16, 2025, it was revealed that Rest was directly targeted by Vance Boelter, the man who killed Minnesota House Democratic Leader and former House Speaker Melissa Hortman and her husband and shot and seriously injured state senator John Hoffman and his wife.
 Police spotted Boelter parked near the Rest home in New Hope, Minnesota on June 14, 2025, the same evening as the other shootings.
 He left the area after encountering police officers.

 Personal life

 Rest has been active on numerous government and community boards through the years.
 She is a member of the National Caucus of Environmental Legislators, and NCSL's Executive Committee's Task Force on State and Local Taxation.
 She is a past president of Streamline Sales Tax Governing Board and serves on the Executive Committee.
 Rest was a member of the Minnesota Statehood Sesquicentennial Commission (2006–2008) and served on the Minnesota Capitol Area Architectural Planning Board and the Capitol Preservation Commission.
 Rest is a Minnesota delegate to the Great Lakes Commission and was a founding member of the Great Lakes Legislative Caucus, which she also chaired.

+Rest is a noted Minnesota Twins fan and has supported the team since she was a child growing up in Virginia when the Twins were the Washington Senators.